CodyNicholson/Backend_Development_Notes/Software_Development_Process/Rational_Unified_Software_Process/2_ElaborationPhase.md

 ***

-###Evaluating the Elaboration phase
+### Evaluating the Elaboration phase

 Are the vision and architecture stable?
 Do we have a complete vision for the system?

 Does the prototype show that the major risks have been addressed/resolved?

-Is the plansufficently detailed and accurate?
+Is the plan sufficiently detailed and accurate?

 Do all stakeholders agree that the vision can be achieved with the current plan?